hovren/gpmfstream/README.md

 simple linear interpolation.

 ## License
 This software is released under the GNU GPL version 3 and later.

+## Dependencies
+The code depends on https://github.com/gopro/gpmf-parser.
+To install the correct version, run 'git submodule update --init' from within this git repo before compiling.